glebkema/tampermonkey-textarea-typograf/README.md

 # Tampermonkey Textarea Typograf

-+ Replaces hyphens, quotation marks and some uncanonic smiles.
++ Replaces hyphens, nested quotation marks and some uncanonic smiles.
 + Place the letter "yo" in some russian words.

 Works only in the `<textarea>` fields.